 The initial WASC approval process covering the creation of MSKGI and the first degree involved several stages:

 Following that approval, KGI submitted proposals for each of its additional undergraduate degrees.
 These included the BA in Arts & Humanities (approved March 12, 2014), the BS in Computational Sciences (approved March 12, 2014), the BS in Natural Sciences (approved May 15, 2014) and the BS in Business (approved April 8, 2015).

 Each proposal was approved by the Commission after a full review by a panel of the Substantive Change Committee and a conference call between the panel and the KGI president and other representatives culminating in a report to the Commission and KGI.
-Finally, the Commission has mandated a follow-up visit to MSKGI to be held in Fall 2016.
+Finally, MSKGI hosted a follow-up visit by a WSCUC team in Fall 2016.
 KGI is currently in in the process of applying for reaffirmation of accreditation during the 2017-18 academic year and was approved for accreditation for a period of eight years.